AdobeDocs/experience-manager-core-components.en/help/email/components/content-fragment.md

 * The fragment and its properties can be selected in the [configure dialog.](#configure-dialog)
 * Resource types to handle certain images and grids can be defined in the [design dialog.](#design-dialog)
-* The edit option will open the selected fragment within the [content fragment editor,](#edit-dialog) customized for use with the Email Core Components.
+* The edit option opens the selected fragment within the [content fragment editor,](#edit-dialog) customized for use with the Email Core Components.

 ## Version and Compatibility {#version-and-compatibility}